codio/site/source/docs/classes/classmanagement/export.html.md

 Individual units or course module data can also be downloaded separately if required.
 See [Download CSV](/docs/classes/monitor/progress#downloadcsv) for more details

+If your class is LTI enabled you can also download all the unit LTI intergration URL's in a csv file.
+See [Exporting LTI settings](/docs/classes/lti/keys#exportlti) for more information.

 ### Working with student workspaces

 If in the future you have need to review any students workspace, these can be imported back into your Codio account.